 Next, open up the Apple Health app on your phone.
 Assuming you've performed the aforementioned updates, you'll get a prompt to set up the ECG.
 For this, all you need to do is enter your date of birth, then you'll be asked to take your first ECG reading.

-Taking an Apple Watch ECG reading
+How to take an Apple Watch ECG reading

 Before you go any further, you want to make sure the watch is correctly placed on your wrist ‚Äď not too tight, not too loose ‚Äď and then, ideally, rest your arm on something.
-That's what Apple advises, at least, though we've found that as long as you're reasonably still it has no problem getting a read.
+That's what Apple advises, at least, though we've found that as long as you're reasonably still it has no problem getting a reading.

 Then, touch your index finger from the opposite hand against the Digital Crown.
 You don't need to do this too hard, just enough that it's covering the entirety of the circle.

 Sinus rhythm: If everything is good and your heart is beating in a uniform pattern between 50 and 100 BPM, you'll see 'Sinus rhythm' show up.
-Phew ‚Äď but we would still recommend doing it several times and turning on irregular rhythm notifications (we'll get to those in a moment).
+Phew ‚Äď but we would still recommend doing it several times and turning on irregular rhythm notifications (more on that below).

 Atrial fibrillation: This means the Watch has detected your heart is beating in an irregular pattern within those same heart rate boundaries.
 If you get this result, you should perform the test several times and consider consulting your doctor.